ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 #### Atlassian

 Some services ask the DNS record to exist in perpetuity {{ATLASSIAN-VERIFY}}.
 If the record is removed, the user gets a limited amount of time to re-add it before they lose domain validation status.

+#### Constraints on Domains and Subdomains {#constraint-examples}

+##### CAA records

+While the ACME protocol ([RFC8555]) specifies a way to demonstrate ownership over a given domain, Certificate Authorities are required to use it in-conjunction with {{RFC8659}} that specifies CAA records.
+CAA allows a domain owner to apply policy across a domain and its subdomains to limit which Certificate Authorities may issue certificates.